robcarver17/pysystemtrade/docs/data.md

 Configuration information about futures instruments is stored in a number of different places:

-- Instrument configuration and cost levels in this [.csv file](/data/futures/csvconfig/instrumentconfig.csv), used by default with `csvFuturesSimData` or will be copied to the database with [this script](/sysinit/futures/repocsv_instrument_config.py)
+- Instrument configuration and cost levels in [instrumentconfig.csv](/data/futures/csvconfig/instrumentconfig.csv) and [spreadcosts.csv](/data/futures/csvconfig/spreadcosts.csv)
-- Roll configuration information in [this .csv file](/data/futures/csvconfig/rollconfig.csv), which will be copied to Mongo DB with [this script](/sysinit/futures/roll_parameters_csv_mongo.py)
+- Roll configuration information in [this .csv file](/data/futures/csvconfig/rollconfig.csv)
 - Interactive brokers configuration in [this file](/sysbrokers/IB/ib_config_spot_FX.csv) and [this file](/sysbrokers/IB/ib_config_futures.csv).

 The instruments in these lists won't necessarily match up, however under the principle of DRY there shouldn't be duplicated column headings across files.